humbertosales/rpiplay_docker/README.md

 | -------- | -- |
 |Raspberry Pi 4B (4GB) |[Hypriot OS](https://blog.hypriot.com/) 1.11.4 |
 |Raspberry Pi 3B |[Hypriot OS](https://blog.hypriot.com/) 1.10.0 |

+Please keep in mind that this image is not guaranteed to run on any platform that theoretically should be supported.